madeofpendletonwool/PinePods/README.md

 ### Server Installation :floppy_disk:

 First, the server.
 It's hightly recommended you run the server using docker compose.
 Here's a template compose file to start with.
+You can also choose to use mysql/mariaDB or Postgres as your database.
+Examples for both are provided below.

-#### Compose File
+#### Compose File - mariadb

 ```
 version: '3'